wissamkontar/wissamkontar.github.io/_pages/about.md

 ======

 <details>

-<summary><b><span style="color:darkblue">The New Transportation and Traffic Systems: How to Design Automated Vehicles </span></b></summary>
+<summary><b><span style="color:darkblue"> Domain and Physics Guided Control for Autonomous Vehicles (AVs) </span></b></summary>

-<h3> A) From Control Structure to System Impacts </h3>
+<h3> A) From Control Algorithm to Traffic Dynamics </h3>
 <center>
   <img src="../images/r1.jpg" width="100%" />
 </center>

+<p> AVs are typically designed with a focus on individual vehicle performance, and little attention to traffic behavior in terms of stability and efficiency.

-<p>The introduction of different control paradigms and different parameter settings within each, will add a new dimension of heterogeneity; one that comes from automated vehicles (AVs) themselves.
+The introduction of different control paradigms and different parameter settings within each, will add a new dimension of heterogeneity; one that comes from automated vehicles (AVs) themselves.
 Different AV controllers will respond differently to traffic disturbances (e.g., deceleration followed by acceleration), and that can translate into a major impact on traffic dynamics.
 Thus, exploring a range of behavior of multi-class AVs (due to different control paradigms and settings) will pave the way towards understanding their traffic impacts and developing control strategies to realize desired traffic performance.
 We formulate an intuitive physics-based response function that is capable of translating AV control paradigm into traffic-level dynamics.
 Allowing us to specify the design on an AV in ways that are not myopic but consider system-level performance.</p>

 <h3> B) Expected Performance vs. Real-world Performance </h3>